Cement hydration

 The products of the reaction between cement and water are termed "hydration products."
 In concrete (or mortar or other cementitious materials) there are typically four main types:

 Calcium silicate hydrate: this is the main reaction product and is the main source of concrete strength.
 It is often abbreviated, using cement chemists' notation, to "C-S-H," the dashes indicating that no strict ratio of SiO2 to CaO is inferred.
-The Si/Ca ratio is somewhat variable but typically approximately 0.45-0.50.
+The Si/Ca ratio is somewhat variable but typically approximately 0.45-0.50 in hydrated Portland cement but up to perhaps about 0.6 if slag or fly ash or microsilica is present, depending on the proportions.

-Calcium hydroxide - Ca(OH)2: often abbreviated to 'CH.'
+Calcium hydroxide: (or Portlandite)- Ca(OH)2, often abbreviated to 'CH.'
 CH is formed mainly from alite hydration.
-Alite has a Ca:Si ratio of 3:1 and C-S-H has a Ca/Si ratio of approximately 2:1, so excess lime is available; this produces CH.
+Alite has a Ca:Si ratio of 3:1 and C-S-H has a Ca/Si ratio of approximately 2:1, so excess lime is available to produce CH.

-Monosulfate: monosulfate tends to occur in the later stages of reaction, after a few days.
-Usually, it replaces ettringite, either fully or partly.
+Monosulfate: monosulfate tends to occur in the later stages of hydration, a day or two after mixing.
 The chemical formula for monosulfate is C3A.CaSO4.12H2O.
-Both ettringite and monosulfate are compounds of C3A, CaSO4 (anhydrite) and water, in different proportions.
+Note that both ettringite and monosulfate are compounds of C3A, CaSO4 (anhydrite) and water, in different proportions.

-• They contain a lot of water, especially the AFt phases.
+• They contain a lot of water, especially AFt - principally ettringite in the context of cement.

 • The aluminium can be partly-replaced by iron in both AFm and AFt phases.